 Harvest: Hand-picked, small batch, Ruifeng, Taiwan.
 Summer 2020.

-Our summer batch of Alishan High Mountain Jin Xuan Oolong is just slightly more oxidized than the previous spring's harvest.
-The growing season between April and June had more rain than early spring.
-So the leaves were more supple, with higher water content.
-This allows them to oxidize more easily.
-The end result is subtle, but does offer a seasonal variation in the flavor profile.
-This summer's batch has more pronounced floral, delicate aromatic notes, with a balanced creamy/vegetal character.
+This late spring's batch of Alishan High Mountain Jin Xuan Oolong is similar to the previous spring's harvest in character.
+The growing season stayed cool enough during the growing season of the second flush to produce a classic spring character.
+It is a distinct aromatic profile, with a smooth balanced body and finish.
 It clearly has the buttery/milky character that has popularized this strain of tea.
 The brewed tea has a "butteriness" from start to finish.
 It's a very friendly introduction to High Mountain Tea that is bound to please newbies as well as experienced drinkers of Taiwan's finest.

-Gong Fu: Cover the bottom of your Gongfu teapot with tea leaves (about 10g for a 150 ml pot).
-Use boiling temperature water and brew for about 50 seconds on the first brew, 40 seconds on the second brew.
-Increase brewing time 10-15 secondswith each successive brew.
+Gong Fu: We recommend a 1:15 leaf to water ratio, so 10g of tea for 150mL of water.
+Use boiling temperature water and brew for about 50 seconds.
+Increase brewing time with each successive brew.
 The leaves can be brewed 5-6 times.